 Burro’s tail need plenty of sunshine, good drainage and just a bit of water.
 Let it dry out in between waterings so it doesn’t get a case of root rot.

-These are really fun plants to add to your home!
+These are really fun indoor plants safe for cats and dogs to add to your home!

 9. Prayer Plant